tetratelabs/wazero/RATIONALE.md

 in wazero and also accommodates the scenario where the bytes read are enough to satisfy its processor.

+### fd_pread: io.Seeker fallback when io.ReaderAt is not supported

+`ReadAt` is the Go equivalent to `pread`: it does not affect, and is not affected by, the underlying file offset.
+Unfortunately, `io.ReaderAt` is not implemented by all `fs.File`, notably `embed.file`.

+The initial implementation of `fd_pread` instead used `Seek`.
+To avoid a regression we fallback to `io.Seeker` when `io.ReaderAt` is not supported.

+This requires obtaining the initial file offset, seeking to the intended read offset, and reseting the file offset the initial state.
+If this final seek fails, the file offset is left in an undefined state.
+This is not thread-safe.

 ### Pre-opened files

 WASI includes `fd_prestat_get` and `fd_prestat_dir_name` functions used to